How to appeal to an independent tribunal if you disagree with a decision about your trainee licence or registration as a driving instructor.

 Clearly say why you want to appeal against the decision.

-Include any supporting documents, like the registrar’s decision.
+Include any supporting documents, like the ADI Registrar’s decision.

 Send the form to firstname.lastname@example.org or: